Gold & Lightning

 We gathered what we could without over-picking.
 Balance is respect, and respect means survival.

 I laughed softly at myself as I packed them away.
 I’d always had a habit of over-preparing.
-My traveling satchel held a knife, a mending kit, emergency medicine for poison and cuts, a small water flask and bowl for Vex, some specimen collecting pouches and tins, as well as my journal where I recorded my findings and notes.
+My traveling satchel held a knife, a mending kit, emergency medicine for poison and cuts, a small water flask and bowl for Vex, some specimen-collecting pouches and tins, and my journal, where I recorded my findings and notes.
 But the most precious item, at least at that moment, was my Lampas Everlight, casting a steady glow through the rain-soaked dark.

-Walking in an unknown forest in the night was not ideal, and now that we had secured some food, the next priority became clear: shelter.
+Walking through an unknown forest at night was not ideal, and now that we had secured some food, the next priority became clear: shelter.

 The ground grew rocky, larger formations rising around us.

 “Maybe we can find some cover, rest a bit,” I said.
 He nodded in agreement.
-It seemed silly to others how I talked to my foxel companion like he could understand me.
+It seemed silly to others that I talked to my foxel companion as if he could understand me.
 But I knew he could.
 I had learned this many years ago.

 We walked towards the rocks, which grew in size and number with each step.
 I knew we were in the right direction.
-In no time I spotted what looked like a cave, upon entering, learning it was really a cove, good enough to get us out of the rain.
-The wind had picked up and lightning had begun to strike.
-“This will do,” I said as we rushed towards it.
+In no time, I spotted what looked like a cave.
+Upon entering, learning it was really a cove, but good enough to get us out of the rain.
+The wind had picked up, and lightning had begun to strike.
+“This will do,” I said as we rushed towards the back of it.
 Once inside, we collapsed to the floor, tired from all the walking.

 Relief hit harder than exhaustion, but rest had to wait.